-When your routine is mundane, your rewards seem flat, you find yourself growing restless as time passes, and you’ve become increasingly uncomfortable.
+When your routine is mundane, your rewards seem flat, you grow restless as time passes, and you become increasingly uncomfortable.
 Nothing we do seems to fill the void and relieve our stress.
 Time for a change?
-I call this scenario ‘voting with your feet,’ and it usually means leaving your current job and searching for a new one.
+I call this scenario ‘voting with your feet,’ which usually means leaving your current job and searching for a new one.

-After blaming your boss, the lighting, the team, the weather, the time of year, the economy, the family and lack of fashionable clothing, the truth always (without exception) arrives.
-Removing the layers of excuses and carefully examining the ugly, unadorned truth, we realize our restlessness is warranted and we mumble to ourselves, “Show me the magic, and show it to me now.”
+After blaming your boss, the lighting, the team, the weather, the time of year, the economy, the family, and the lack of fashionable clothing, the truth always (without exception) arrives.
+Removing the layers of excuses and carefully examining the ugly, unadorned truth, we realize our restlessness is warranted, and we mumble to ourselves, “When is it my turn?”

-Here is a step toward your much-needed new clarity: Begin by creating an inventory of your skills, talents, abilities, and contacts to determine where you are now, and list what it is you offer an employer.
-Be brutally honesty and don’t lie to yourself.
-Remember, companies hire employees, and people show up to do the job and both parties are surprised.
+Here is a step toward your much-needed new clarity: Begin by creating an inventory of your skills, talents, abilities, and contacts to determine where you are now and list what you offer an employer.
+Be brutally honest, and don’t lie to yourself.
+Remember, companies hire employees, and people show up to do the job, and both parties are surprised.

-Maybe it is time to change the way you see your current job, or maybe it’s time to actually change jobs.
+Maybe it is time to change how you see your current job, or maybe it’s time to change jobs.

-- On a different day, spend two hours writing a full description of your perfect job.
-Dedicate yourself and be specific in your description of the type of position you want along with its duties, and responsibilities, the industry, the make-up of your team, your future boss and what you expect, the range of remuneration and the working environment.
-Base your outcomes on what you can deliver to the new company upon your arrival.
-Write, write, write and list all the skills your direct reports need to possess to be able step up to do their jobs and meet your expectations.
+**On a different day, spend two hours writing a full description of your perfect job.
+Dedicate yourself and be specific in your description of the type of position you want along with its duties and responsibilities, the industry, the make-up of your team, your future boss and what you expect, the range of remuneration, and the working environment.
+Base your outcomes on what you can deliver to the new company upon arrival.
+Write, write, write, and list all the skills your direct reports need to possess to step up to do their jobs and meet your expectations.

-If you have not done either exercise yet, but you still want to know the next step, read on.
-Working with a therapist along with good medications may soften your anxiety for a while, but eventually, the pressure slips out and people act out or lash out.
+If you have not done either exercise yet but still want to know the next step, read on.
+Working with a therapist and good medications may soften your anxiety for a while, but eventually, the pressure slips out, and people act out or lash out.
 Here are some symptoms of severe anxiety: